Feb 25, 2016

 This resolution was introduced on February 25, 2016, in a previous session of Congress, but was not enacted.

 This is the first step in the legislative process.

 S.Con.Res.
-32 is a concurrent resolution in the United States Congress.
+32 (114th) was a concurrent resolution in the United States Congress.

 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 This concurrent resolution was introduced in the 114th Congress, which met from Jan 6, 2015 to Jan 3, 2017.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 Civic Impulse.
 (2017).
 S.Con.Res.
 32 — 114th Congress: A concurrent resolution recognizing the soldiers of the 14th Quartermaster Detachment of the United States ...
 Retrieved from https://www.govtrack.us/congress/bills/114/sconres32

 “S.Con.Res.
 32 — 114th Congress: A concurrent resolution recognizing the soldiers of the 14th Quartermaster Detachment of the United States ...” www.GovTrack.us.
 2016.
 January 22, 2017 <https://www.govtrack.us/congress/bills/114/sconres32>

 |author=114th Congress (2016)